iamthechad/sslinfo/README.md

 ## Release History

+* 0.1.5 Fix crash when trying to use SSLv2 or SSLv3 on versions of NodeJS where it's disabled.
 * 0.1.4 Update `x509` package dependency version
 * 0.1.3
     * Add "`name`" property in protocols and cipher results to show the common name vs the name that OpenSSL uses.